Jonniebarnsley/SLEpy/README.md

-# slepy: Python Library for Sea Level Contribution Calculations
+# SLEpy: Python Library for Sea Level Equivalent Calculations

-A Python library for calculating sea level contribution from ice sheet model output using the methodology from Goelzer et al. (2020).
+A Python library for calculating sea level equivalent from ice sheet model output using the methodology from Goelzer et al. (2020).

 ## Installation